How to create a niche accounting focus at your firm: Part two

 - Is the niche financially viable for your firm?

-There's little point in focusing on a specialty accounting service if it's not profitable.
+There's little point in focusing on a speciality accounting service if it's not profitable.
 Use your accounting software to run forecasts and projections.
 Listen to advice from business people you trust.
 Consider the potential client base and revenue prospects.
 Think about your firm's core competencies.
 Don't jump in unless you're reasonably sure of financial success.

 - Does the niche interest you?